‘Not backing down’: Oxford gym owner who defied Baker’s reopening plan to remain open despite likely fines

 “We have a leg room here [downstairs] and then everything else is upstairs,” Blondin said.
 “So as far as social distancing goes, there ya go.”

-Blondin added that the gym floor will be disinfected but members should not wear a mask while working out.
+Blondin added that the gym floor will be disinfected but members do not need to wear a mask while working out.

 “I do not need people passing out because they can’t breathe,” he said.

-Town officials and the Oxford Police Department have already issued a verbal warning to Blondin, ordering him to cease operations immediately.
+The Oxford Police Department has already issued a verbal warning to Blondin, ordering him to cease operations immediately.
+The town’s health director also issued a written warning.

 Baker’s office on Tuesday issued a statement on the matter.